FAQ - Pet Dental Care

 • Urgent cases: We prioritize within 3-5 days

-In February (Pet Dental Health Month), spots fill up more quickly.
-We recommend booking early to get the time slots that work for you.
+In February (Pet Dental Health Month), spots fill up faster.
+We recommend booking early to secure the times that work best for you.

 Call us at 514-223-1197 to check current availability.